dafraba/backup-datapower/README.md

+#BACKUP IN DATAPOWER VIA REST API

-This set of scripts can be used for saving changes, generating export, downloading generated .zip file and creating a local repository with timestamp at your datapower devices.
+#### ### ## This set of scripts can be used for saving changes, generating export, downloading generated .zip file and creating a local repository with timestamp at your datapower devices.

-Prequesities:
+##### Prerequisites:
-Rest mgmt at port 5554 in datapower;
+- Rest mgmt at port 5554 in datapower.
-XML Mgmt at port 55550 in datapower;
+- XML Mgmt at port 55550 in datapower.
-IP address:
+- IP address:
-User accont: "scripts"
+- User accont: "scripts".
-Access level: Privileged
+- Access level: Privileged.
-Password: "Prueba123."
+- Password: "Prueba123."
-Soma request: The package includes this request.
+- Soma request: The package includes this request.
-Linux OS native or virtual box. when you clone this project, you need to be at ~/Documents/
+- Linux OS native or virtual box.
+- Your home directory must be ~/Documents/